Generate pseudonoise sequence

 on nonzero input and input a reset signal [0 0 0 1].
 The

-following table shows three possibilities for the properties of the
+following table shows the effect of the reset signal on the PN Sequence

 |Reset Signal Properties||PN Sequence Generator block||Reset Signal, Output Signal|